kushalbose92/few-shot-img-gen/README.md

   * __use_saved_model__ = False (Whether to use saved model or not)
   * __device__ = torch.device("cuda:0" if torch.cuda.is_available() else "cpu") (Device to be used to run the code)

-The `requirements.txt` file should list all Python libraries which are used to crun the codes and they will be installed by using:
+The `requirements.txt` file should list all Python libraries which are used to run the codes and they will be installed by using:

 ```
 pip install -r requirements.txt